thuzarwin/open-data-sprints/docs/project-open-data-plans.rst

 ..
 2-3 sentences.
 What are the basic facts of the problem?

 Increased transparency, public collaboration, and data-driven decision making are key goals of Austin's Open Data Initiative.
-When fully realized this City-wide project will benefit both the community as well as City government to become more efficient and effective.
-In pursuit of these goals, City Departments developed open data plans and inventories during previous sprints.
-Currently, the format and quality of both products vary widely across departments.
+When fully realized this (City-wide project)[unclear which project we're talking about] will benefit both the community as well as City government to become more efficient and effective.
+City Departments have developed open data plans and inventories during previous sprints, however they are not all consistent, complete, or published in central location.
+Furthermore, there is little documentation available about how our data assets relate to City's Key Performance Indicators. [needs tuning]

 **Why it matters:**

 ..
 1-2 sentences.
 Why should we address this?
 What value would be gained by solving this problem now?

 At the City level, a baseline measure of quality is needed to understand the City's open data strengths and opportunities.
 Having this information would help create a strategy for improving the City's open data offerings, track our progress, and recognize when the strategy is working well.
+When departments have this information, they will be better equipped to discover opportunities to combine efforts and save time when reporting KPIs to the budget office.[pick a better example] From the Performance perspective, this information would help the Performance Office assess measure reliability and inform future work to automate indicator reporting processes.

 **The approach:**